aaronpowell/aaronpowell.github.io/src/documents/posts/2011-10-12-tips-for-travelling-as-a-geek.html.md

 Url: [http://wikitravel.org][4]

 Wikitravel is the wikipedia of travel websites.
 It's got lots of great tips on history of a place, what to see while you're there how to get in, out and around.
 The kind of stuff you can get out of a Lonely Planet guide book but it is able to be kept up to date (say around pricing of cabs).
+It can even give you those handy tips that you wont find out until you've hit them (such as Melbourne trams having coin-only ticket machines).

 That said be careful of vandalism/ shameless self promotion on the site, you'll occasionally find companies promoting themselves on there.
 It's generally pretty easy to pick them though.